0atman/noboilerplate/scripts/38-autism.md

 ---

-- [ ] turing bycycle story
+# Aside:
+## Chicken or Egg?

 notes:

-Which of these categories you fit in to changes from person to person, situation to situation, day to day and hour to hour
-- But you can help yourself, as I did, by
-	- learning about yourself
-	- and testing coping mechanisms.

----

-# Aside

-## Chicken or Egg

-notes:

-Is it autism, though, that causes the apparent genius, or is it, perhaps, that regular society has many extremely detrimental norms, and not fitting in, in some areas is actually a really good idea?
+Is it autism, though, that causes the apparent genius, or is it, perhaps, that regular society has many extremely detrimental norms, and not fitting in, sometimes, is actually a really good idea?

 ---